last authored:

 last reviewed:

-Over 2 billion people have been infected with HBV, mostly in Asia and subsaharan Africa.
+Over 2 billion people have been infected with hepatitis B virus (HBV), mostly in Asia and subsaharan Africa.
 This leads to over 1 million deaths yearly - the 9th leading cause of death worldwide.
 400 million people are chronic carriers (0.1-0.3% of North Americans)

 HBV is a DNA virus which replicates in hepatocytes.
 Following attachment and uncoating, DNA is trascribed into mRNA, used to make viral proteins.